dpmaddalena/dpmaddalena.github.com/_posts/2010-02-27-grooming-habits.md

 And, sorry.
 Men, are you still shaving with less than five blades?
 Does your razor not have a revolutionary battery-powered beard trimmer in the handle or Micropulse vibration in the blades?
 Are you not experiencing the revolutionary benefits of on-blade Indicator lubricating strips or enhanced Microfin stubble stimulating technology?
 Then you are not sexy.
 You aren't groomed until Proctor & Gamble says you are.
 In fact, I'm willing to bet you haven't even gotten to second base with your razor: P&G's Gillette Fusion web site seductively invites you to "Go further ... with body shaving!"
 (And don't assume I'm the one with my blades in the gutter ...
 I will not. repeat. their. [advice](https://www.youtube.com/watch?v=W_V1SzIqVlM&index=2&list=PL5urOKdhITFSROzsBE1g5NYdEKxAUmmEc).)

 I don't like to upgrade my tools or technology unless the benefit is obvious and looked for.
-Trade in a hot and sweaty rubber raincoat for waterproof and breathable rain gear? **Easy ... yes**.
-Trade in cheap and heavy hi-tensile steel tubing for lightweight and strong steel-alloy bicycle frame materials? **Easy ... yes!** Trade my triple-bladed razor that cuts my beard just fine for a 5-blade fusion razor? **Easy ... no.**
+Trade in a hot and sweaty rubber raincoat for waterproof and breathable rain gear?
+Easy: *yes*.
+Trade in cheap and heavy hi-tensile steel tubing for lightweight and strong steel-alloy bicycle frame materials?
+Easy: *yes* Trade my three-blade razor that cuts my beard just fine for a 5-blade fusion razor?
+Easy: *no*.

 [![kit](/assets/ltw/dadsrazor.jpg)](/assets/ltw/dadsrazorbg.jpg)